How to Have the 'Open Relationship' Topical Map: SEO Clusters

 Guides to vetting providers and lawyers for CNM competence and respecting confidentiality and professional ethics.

-Content Strategy for How to Have the 'Open Relationship' Conversation
+Content strategy and topical authority plan for How to Have the 'Open Relationship' Conversation

 The recommended SEO content strategy for How to Have the 'Open Relationship' Conversation is the hub-and-spoke topical map model: one comprehensive pillar page on How to Have the 'Open Relationship' Conversation, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Have the 'Open Relationship' Conversation — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Have the 'Open Relationship' Conversation.

 36